 What is Really at Stake if you are Charged with a Misdemeanor in New York City?

-No Criminal History? - You will Live to See Another Day
+No Criminal History? - You are Likely to Live to See Another Day, But...

 The reality is that, in the long run, a person who is arrested for a misdemeanor, who has no prior criminal history is likely to live to see another day.
 A person accused of a misdemeanor in New York City who has no criminal history is not likely to need to be terribly concerned about being dragged off in chains to Rikers Island for a year.

-But the criminal justice system can do more bad things to you than just simply send you to jail.
-It is more complicated than that.
+The criminal justice system can do more bad things to you than just simply send you to jail.
+It is often far more complicated than that.

 Of course the prospect of jail looms large, especially in the minds of those who have never been in contact with the criminal justice system before.
 But realize that the criminal justice system need not send you to jail to drastically change your life.
 If you plead guilty to or are found guilty of a misdemeanor, for example, you will have a criminal record, regardless of whether or not the judge decides to send you to jail.
 Jail is but one option for sentence.